ralphjsmit/filament/packages/tables/docs/09-static-data.md

 [Filament's table builder](overview/#introduction) allows you to populate tables with data fetched from any external source—not just [Eloquent models](https://laravel.com/docs/eloquent).
 This is particularly useful when you want to display data from a REST API or a third-party service.

-### Fetching Data from a Laravel API
+### Fetching data from an external API

-Below is a demonstrative example of how to consume data from a [Laravel-based API](https://laravel.com/docs/installation#laravel-the-api-backend) and display it in a [Filament table](overview/#introduction):
+The example below demonstrates how to consume data from [DummyJSON](https://dummyjson.com/), a free fake REST API for placeholder JSON, and display it in a [Filament table](overview/#introduction):

 ```php
 use Filament\Tables\Columns\IconColumn;